Walmart will require all employees to wear face masks starting Monday

 Walmart is requiring all of its workers to wear face masks.
-The retailer announced the police change on Friday, but it takes effect on Monday, April 20.
+The retailer announced the policy change on Friday, but it takes effect on Monday, April 20.

 The company said the Center for Disease Control and Prevention recommended the change.